Capitol Police rejected offers of federal help to quell mob | Taiwan News | 2021/01/08

 On far-right message boards and in pro-Trump circles, plans were being made.

-The leader of the far-right extremist-group Proud Boys was arrested coming into the nation's capital this week on a weapons charge for carrying empty high-capacity magazines emblazoned with their logo.
-He admitted to police that he made statements about rioting in the District of Columbia, local officials said.
+The leader of the far-right extremist group Proud Boys was arrested coming into the nation’s capital this week on a weapons charge for carrying empty high-capacity magazines emblazoned with their logo.
+He admitted to police that he had made statements about rioting in Washington, local officials said.

+Both Acevedo and Ed Davis, a former Boston police commissioner who led the department during the 2013 Boston Marathon bombing, said they did not fault the responses of clearly overmatched front-line officers, but the planning and leadership before the riot.

+“Was there a structural feeling that well, these are a bunch of conservatives, they’re not going to do anything like this?
+Quite possibly," Davis said.
+“That’s where the racial component to this comes into play in my mind.
+Was there a lack of urgency or a sense that this could never happen with this crowd?
+Is that possible?
+Absolutely.”

 Trump and his allies were perhaps the biggest megaphones, encouraging protesters to turn out in force and support his false claim that the election had been stolen from him.
 He egged them on during a rally shortly before they marched to the Capitol and rioted.
 His personal attorney Rudy Giuliani, a former New York mayor known for his tough-on-crime stance, called for “trial by combat.”

-Barricades on the plaza to the building were set up, but police retreated from the line and a mob of people broke through.
+Barricades were set up on the plaza in front of the building, but police retreated from the line and a mob of people broke through.
 Lawmakers, at first unaware of the security breach, continued their debate.
 Soon they were cowering under chairs.
 Eventually they were escorted from the House and Senate.
 Journalists were left alone in rooms for hours as the mob attempted to break into barricaded rooms.

-“The violent attack on the U.S. Capitol was unlike any I have ever experienced in my 30 years in law enforcement here in Washington, D.C.,” Capitol Police Chief Steven Sund said, explaining there had been a robust plan what he had expected would be a display of First Amendment activities.
-“But make no mistake – these mass riots were not First Amendment activities; they were criminal riotous behavior.”
+Sund, the Capitol Police chief, said he had expected a display of “First Amendment activities” that instead turned into a “violent attack.”
+But Gus Papathanasiou, head of the Capitol Police union, said planning failures left officers exposed without backup or equipment against surging crowds of rioters.

+“We were lucky that more of those who breached the Capitol did not have firearms or explosives and did not have a more malign intent," Papathanasiou said in a statement.
+"Tragic as the deaths are that resulted from the attack, we are fortunate the casualty toll was not higher.”

 The Justice Department’s offer for FBI support as the protesters grew violent was rejected by the Capitol Police, according to the two people familiar with the matter.
 They were not authorized to publicly discuss the matter and spoke on condition of anonymity.